iamAbhishekkumar/googleWeatherApi/README.md

 #### TODO:

 - get weather for a given coordinate rather then place
-- get teh weather icons
+- get the weather icons